-Control the behavior of the GUI figure and of individual components.
+Control the behavior of the UI window and of individual components.
 MATLAB software calls a callback in response to a particular event for a component or for the figure itself.

 Perform miscellaneous functions not directly associated with an event for the figure or a component.

-When you save the GUI, GUIDE automatically adds templates for some callbacks to the code file.
+When you save the UI, GUIDE automatically adds templates for some callbacks to the code file.
 If you want to add other callbacks to the file, you can easily do so.